djOB2EOTWQW1/ii-Eve/.github/README.md

 **[vaguesyntax](https://github.com/vaguesyntax)** For ii-vynx, which is the actual base of this fork.
 Thanks for the foundation.

+**[P3DROVFX](https://github.com/P3DROVFX)** For [ii-vynx-fork](https://github.com/P3DROVFX/ii-vynx-fork) — borrowed the Cheatsheet Commands tab, the Expressive bar theme (widgets/popups/cards), and the Bluetooth connection popup from there.

 **[Quickshell](https://quickshell.org/)** The Qt-Quick widget system that makes all of this possible.

 **[Hyprland](https://hypr.land/)** The (loves-to-crash) Wayland compositor underneath it all.